awsdocs/aws-deeplens-user-guide/doc_source/deeplens-train-model.md

 ## Step 9: View Your Model's Output<a name="view-model-output"></a>

-To view your model's output, follow the instructions at [Viewing AWS DeepLens Project Output](deeplens-viewing-output.md)\.
+To view your model's output, follow the instructions at [Viewing AWS DeepLens Output Streams](deeplens-viewing-output.md)\.